MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-Linux-Python.md

 $ python -c "import cntk; print(cntk.__version__)"
 ```

-You now have successfully installed CNTK, you can start developing / training / evaluating with CNTK in Python!
+You now have successfully installed CNTK, and you can start developing / training / evaluating with CNTK in Python!

 Continue with [installing samples and tutorials](#installing-samples-and-tutorials)